 Using softened butter, like in this recipe, is a good first step!
 You also want to make sure that you don't overmix your batter.
 Once you add in your dry ingredients, you want to gently fold the batter until it's just combined.

 The key to keeping your blueberries from sinking to the bottom of your muffins (and avoiding the resulting sogginess) is to coat your blueberries in flour!
 In this recipe, we're tossing our blueberries in the dry ingredients before we combine them with the wet ingredients.
-The flour mixture keeps the exterior of the blueberries dry and helps suspend them in the batter as the muffins bake.
+The flour mixture keeps the exterior of the blueberries dry and helps suspend them in the batter as the buttermilk berry muffins bake.

 These muffins store and freeze very well!
 Just keep your muffins in an airtight container at room temperature for up to 4 days, or wrap them individually in plastic and freeze them in a freezer bag for up to 2 months.